 Individual paper- An individual paper submission is a single paper with one or more co-authors.
 The Program Chair groups individual papers into sessions with other papers that have similar themes or topics.
 In individual paper sessions, authors present abbreviated versions of their papers, followed by comments/critique if there is a discussant, and audience discussion.

-Symposium- A symposium is a collection of papers around a specific area of inquiry or theme, and each participant presents her/his/their own paper.
+Panel- A panel is a collection of papers around a specific area of inquiry or theme, and each participant presents her/his/their own paper.
 Chair (and discussant if desired) should be identified by the session organizer.
 There is a specific section to add individual paper titles along with the names of each individual paper presenters.
 A space is available to include a 150 word abstract for each individual paper but these abstracts are optional and will not be included in the program.

 Alternative session- Alternative sessions do not fit neatly into any of the above categories.
 Alternative sessions can be framed as working groups, town halls, performances, structured poster sessions, video and multimedia presentations or other formats.